Madhawa97/ssd-life-calc/README.md

 ## Removal
-This script will create 2 files in your home directory. (firstssdlc.json and newssdlc.json) you can delete them if you no longer use the script.
+This script will create 3 files in your home directory. (firstssdlc.json, newssdlc.json and currentfreespace.txt) you can delete them if you no longer use the script.